Boneyard Challenge Events

 - Handlers must identify the object to the judge verbally.
 For example: “the green purse” or “the soap dish.”
 The judge will reply with “correct” or “no/incorrect”.
-Handlers must not touch the items.
+Handlers may not touch the items.

 - The two timers will start their stopwatches at the threshold of the first room and stop the time when the final object is found or call “time” when the time runs out.
 The official recorded time will be the average of the two times noted.

 - NEW!
 One timer will record the find times for each room, ideally using the timers lap function.
 In order to break ties, the team with the fastest find of the last-found item will have the higher placement.

 - Entry fees will be $50.
 The host will forward these to SDDA along with the results after the event.

 - Once all entry times and results have been received by the SDDA, awards will be mailed by the SDDA.
 Prize monies will be e-transferred where possible.
 Cheques will be mailed if e-transfer is not available.

 Potential hosts should have extensive experience in hosting or judging and/or have titled more than one dog to Excellent or above.
 Hosts from any province can apply to hold a Challenge if they locate a suitable facility.
 They can apply for one day or two days if there is enough interest.
 Events must be held between September 24 and November 13, 2022.
 Please note that because this is a type of championship, each dog/handler team may only enter ONCE.